qiskit-community/arraylias/docs/tutorials/schrödinger_equation.rst

 where :math:`\{X,Y,Z\}` are the Pauli matrices, and :math:`\nu_z`, :math:`\nu_x`, and :math:`\nu_d` are model parameters of the system.

-We can express the right-hand side (RHS) function of this equation as follows:
+Write a function representing the right-hand side of the Schrodinger equation with the above Hamiltonian.

 .. jupyter-execute::